 Upper Mustang Trek Highlights

-- Visit the 'Forbidden Kingdom of Nepal' also known as the 'Lost Tibetan Kingdom'.
+- Visit the 'Forbidden Kingdom of Nepal ', also known as the 'Lost Tibetan Kingdom'.

 - Witness the most stunning region known for its dramatic and otherworldly landscape.